digital-asset/daml/docs/source/tools/assistant.rst

    Note that you need to update your `project config file <#configuration-files>` to use the new version.

-Full help for commands
+Full Help for Commands
 **********************

 To see information about any command, run it with ``--help``.

 .. _daml-yaml-configuration:

-Configuration files
+Configuration Files
 *******************

 The Daml assistant and the SDK are configured using two files: